TEAM, ACTIVITIES, OBJECTIVES OF THE COMPANY

 (Bioenergy with Carbon Catching and Storage)

-(World waste: 2 Billion t/2016 and 3.4 Billion t/2050)
+(World waste: 2 Billion t in 2016 and expected 3.4 Billion t in 2050)

 With a CO2 price of € 100/t, this would be around 100 Giga €/a.

-With 20,000 plants of 10 MW, this would result in 200,000 MW capacity (this corresponds to around 200 large power plants - but decentralized).
-With 8,000 h/a, 1.6 Giga MWh of electricity would be produced annually and with 100, - €/MWh this results in 160 Giga €/a.
+With 20,000 plants of 10 MW output, this would result in 200,000 MW capacity (this corresponds to around 200 large power plants - but decentralized).
+With 8,000 h/a, 1.6 Giga MWh of electricity would be produced annually and with 100 €/MWh this results in 160 Giga €/a.

 With an average of 100, - €/t waste, total of 100 Giga €/a is generated.